dbmcclain/Lisp-Actors/README.md

       2. No authentication checks during initial handshake dance.
       3. Some random noise is added to the scalar component of LWE Lattice crypto.

 We don't want to give any hints to attackers.
-The should only be met by silence.
+They should only be met by silence.

 Item (1) provides no hints of an incorrect decryption during initial handshake.
 For other normal course transmissions, the :CANARY wasn't needed because the packets are authenticated.